 Of all the patterns seen in nature, spirals might be one of the most fascinating and most often mimicked by artists, architects, and even garden designers.
 Spirals reveal themselves subtly around us almost everywhere.
 Look at how flower petals form in whorls or how pinecone scales circle the cone.
 The shape of a nautilus shell is another classic example.
 Spirals even rest right on our own fingertips—just make a fingerprint and see.

 I was still able to adapt the method of raising the soil level in the center (though not quite as high as the Post design), keeping the plants that prefer drier conditions, such as rosemary and sage, high and dry.
-I also planted Italian and curled parsley, cinnamon basil, purple basil, cilantro, chives, Greek oregano, and German thyme.
+I also planted flat Italian parsley, curled parsley, cinnamon basil, purple basil, cilantro, onion chives, Greek oregano, and German thyme.

 My spiral garden looks sparse now, but the rock spiral—made largely from chert rocks found in the woods behind our house, as well as scrap pieces of brick and block—gives the garden appeal even before the plants fill in.
 I love this look.
 It’s architectural and has design interest but, because of the spiral shape, still feels completely natural.